Argentine stocks fall in financial tax confusion

-BUENOS AIRES Aug 1 (Reuters) - Argentine stocks slumped to a two-week low on Friday, hit by Wall Street declines and by a change in taxes on financial transactions that was initially interpreted as applying to mutual funds.
+BUENOS AIRES, Aug 1 (Reuters) - Argentine stocks slumped to a two-week low on Friday, hit by Wall Street declines and by a change in taxes on financial transactions that was initially interpreted as applying to mutual funds.

 The benchmark MerVal index .MERV dropped 1.86 percent to 1,884.06 points in weak volume of $21 million.
 Of active issues 67 declined, 32 gained and 13 closed unchanged.

-Heavily weighted power firm Pampa Holding (PAM.BA: Cotización) was the session's value leader, sliding 5.9 percent to 1.6 pesos per share as investors decided an electricity rate hike earlier this week would not greatly benefit its distribution and transmission units.
+Heavily weighted power firm Pampa Holding (PAM.BA) was the session's value leader, sliding 5.9 percent to 1.6 pesos per share as investors decided an electricity rate hike earlier this week would not greatly benefit its distribution and transmission units.

 "What stood out was the landslide in power issues, probably because investors now understand the rate hike doesn't mean that much for them," said Ricardo Maied, trader with Federal Bursatil brokerage.